 Malibu has become home to McKade.
 He is involved with several non-profits, working with a small grassroot political campaign that has evolved into Preserve Malibu

 Coalition.
 He also has served Rotary International and at the

 annual Kiwanis Club main event Malibu Chili Cookoff with Dick Van Dyke.
 McKade is an advocate for

 children, animals, and Israel.
 His passions are multifaceted.
 All of this culminates in McKade’s life philosophy of “living the dream”.

 The Malibu “state of mind” serves McKade well.
 His day may include a morning jog and workout on the beach, a drive to Starbucks wearing sweatpants and Texas cowboy boots, and evenings attending Red Carpet Galas with the likes of celebrities such as Gwen Stefani, Cuba Gooding Jr. and Gerard Butler to name a few.

 Today, McKade travels frequently across Texas and from Los Angeles to New York working on projects that come his way.
-He is the author of three inspirational Christian books: Tasting the Goodness of God (August 2014), Breathe (April 2016), and Finding Your Keys (April 2018).
+He is the author of four inspirational Christian books: Why I Stand With Israel (2021) Tasting the Goodness of God (August 2014), Breathe (April 2016), and Finding Your Keys (April 2018).
 He also hosts a weekly YouTube show called Word of the Week with audiences from all over the world.
 McKade Marshall is in an ongoing pursuit of living a life that best serves the inherent passions which drive him to live his life as best he knows how.
 More details to follow as life continues to unfold.
 Stay tuned.